The Sound of Things Falling: Awards

 El ruido de las cosas al caer won the 2011 Alfaguara Prize.

 In 2014, the English translation of The Sound of Things Falling won the International Dublin Literary Award, at €100,000 one of the world's richest literary awards.
 It was nominated for the prize by the Biblioteca Daniel Cosío Villegas, one of 150 libraries across 38 countries that provide the annual nomination list.
 The judging panel called the novel a "consummate literary thriller" with "a masterly command of layered time periods, spiraling mysteries and a noir palette".
 Vásquez won 75% of the €100,000 prize, with the other 25% going to McLean.
 Vásquez said he would use the prize to keep reading and writing books.

-He is the first South American to win the prize, and The Sound of Things Falling is the second novel, after A Heart So White, originally written in Spanish to win it.
+He is the first South American to win the prize.
+The Sound of Things Falling is the second novel originally written in Spanish to win the prize.
+The first was the Spanish novel A Heart So White, by Javier Marias.